rixiobarrios/express-passport/readme.md

 Now, start up the app using `nodemon app.js` and visit `http://localhost:3000/signup` and try to signup two times with the same email, you should see the message "This email is already used." appearing when the form is reloaded.

-## Adding Sign-in
+## Adding Sign-in (20 min / 11:50)

 Now we need to write the `signin` logic.

-We also need to implement a custom strategy for the login, In passport.js, after the signup strategy, add add a new LocalStrategy:
+We also need to implement a custom strategy for the login, In `config/passport.js`, after the signup strategy, add add a new LocalStrategy:

 ```javascript
   passport.use('local-login', new LocalStrategy({